jasonbyrne/bedrock-poc/docs/PROJECT-PLAN.md

 - **UI Framework:** Svelte 5.
 - **Source Control:** Git (will be managed in a central repository).
 - **Code Quality:** Emphasis on clear, modular code.
+- **Intent Controller Pattern:** Implementation uses a class-based controller architecture with a router, where each controller handles the logic for a specific intent.
+This pattern allows for easy extension of new intents and associated logic.

 ---